Towards Rich, Portable, and Large-Scale Pedestrian Data Collection: Dataset Characteristics

 \subsection{Comparison with Existing Datasets}

 Compared to existing datasets collected in pedestrian natural environments, our TBD pedestrian dataset contains three components that greatly enhances the dataset's utility.
-These components are: \begin{enumerate} \item \textbf{Human verified labels grounded in metric space.} As mentioned in section \ref{sec:related-dsetuse}, ETH \cite{ETH} and UCY \cite{UCY} datasets are very popular and are the only datasets to be included during the evaluation of various research models in many papers.
+These components are:

+\textbf{Human verified labels grounded in metric space.} ETH \cite{ETH} and UCY \cite{UCY} datasets are often the only datasets to be included during the evaluation of various research models in many papers.
 This is largely because the trajectory labels in these datasets are human verified, unlike \cite{edinburgh}, \cite{cff}, \cite{grandcentral}, and \cite{atc} that solely rely on automatic tracking to produce labels.
 These trajectory labels are also grounded in metric space rather than image space (e.g. \cite{stanforddrone} and \cite{towncentre} only contain labels in bounding boxes).
 Having labels grounded in metric space eliminates the possibility that camera poses might have an effect on the scale of the labels.
 It also makes the dataset useful for robot navigation related research because robots plan in the metric space rather than image space.

-\item \textbf{Combination of top-down views and perspective views.} Similar to datasets with top-down views, we use top-down views to obtain ground truth trajectory labels for every pedestrian present in the scene.
+\textbf{Combination of top-down views and perspective views.} Similar to datasets with top-down views, we use top-down views to obtain ground truth trajectory labels for every pedestrian present in the scene.
 Similar to datasets with perspective views, we gather perspective views from a ``robot" to imitate robot perception of human crowds.
 A dataset that contains both top-down views and perspective views will be useful for research projects that rely on perspective views.
 This allows perspective inputs to their models, while still having access to ground truth knowledge of the entire scene.
-Examples include pedestrian motion prediction given partial observation of the scene and robot navigation research projects that only have onboard sensors as inputs to navigation models.